JamesLavin/simple_time_series/README.md

     puts "Miles on 2014-01-05: #{my_data.find('miles','2014-01-05')}"
     puts "Tasks done on Wednesday: #{my_data.find('tasks_done', 'Wednesday')}" puts "Tasks done on 2014-01-05: #{my_data.find('tasks_done', '2014-01-05')}"

+Currently, SimpleTimeSeries assumes all variable arrays have equal lengths and represent the same sequence of observations.
+Though the gem says "time series," it should work with any kind of sequential data.

 ## Disclaimer